yukijina/yukijina.github.io/_posts/2019-11-24-first_contribution_to_open_source_project_-_github.markdown

  I am so happy for the moment when my change was finally merged.
- Hope it helps and you feel happy about your contribution!!
+ Hope it helps and you feel the same - happy for your contribution!!